Introduction to Machine Learning for the Sciences: Interpretability of Neural Networks

-However, unlike in supervised learning where the loss minimization was done with respect to the weights $W$ of the network, here we are interested in minimizing with respect to the input $\bm{x}$ while keeping the weights $W$ fixed.
-This can be achieved using gradient descent, i.e.
+However, unlike in supervised learning, where we minimized the loss minimization with respect to the parameters $\theta$ of the network, we are here interested in minimizing with respect to the input $\bm{x}$ while keeping the parameters $\theta$ fixed.
+For this purpose, we again use gradient descent,

 where $\eta$ is the learning rate.
-With a sufficient number of iterations, our initial input $\bm{x}^{0}$ will be transformed into the final input $\bm{x}^{*}$ such that
+With a sufficient number of iterations, an initial input $\bm{x}^{0}$ will be transformed into a final input $\bm{x}^{*}$, such that

-By choosing the target output to correspond to a particular class, e.g., $\bm{y}_{\textrm{target}} = (1, 0, 0, \dots)$, we are then essentially finding examples of inputs which the network would classify as belonging to the chosen class.
+By choosing the target output to correspond to a particular class, $\bm{y}^* = (1, 0, 0, \dots)$ as an example, we are essentially finding examples of inputs which the network would classify as belonging to the chosen class.
 This procedure is called \emph{dreaming} .

-Let us apply this technique to a binary classification example.
-We consider a dataset~\footnote{Source: https://data.mendeley.com/datasets/tywbtsjrjv/1} consisting of images of healthy and unhealthy plant leaves.
+We will apply this technique to a binary classification example.
+We consider a dataset consisting of images of healthy and unhealthy plant leaves~\footnote{Source: https://data.mendeley.com/datasets/tywbtsjrjv/1}.
 Some samples from the dataset are shown in the top row of Fig.~\ref{fig: dreaming}.
 After training a deep convolutional network to classify the leaves (reaching a test accuracy of around $95\%$), we start with a random image as our initial input $\bm{x}^{0}$ and perform gradient descent on the input, as described above, to arrive at the final image $\bm{x}^{*}$ which our network confidently classifies.